-In partnership with the Business + Higher Education Roundtable, and with support from RBC Future Launch, and Innovation, Science and Economic Development Canada, Memorial University of Newfoundland and Labrador is excited to announce our partnership with Business + Higher Education Roundtable to create work-integrated learning opportunities for post-secondary students.
+In partnership with the Business + Higher Education Roundtable, and with support from RBC Future Launch, and Innovation, Science and Economic Development Canada, Memorial University is excited to announce our Work-Integrated Learning (WIL) opportunities program for post-secondary students.

-This new WIL micro-placement program will be available to all Memorial University undergraduate students who are pursuing both full-time and part-time studies.
-Only students who are pursuing their first degree at Memorial University will be eligible.
+This program is open to all Memorial University undergraduate students who are enrolled in either full-time or part-time studies.
+Only students pursuing their first degree at will be eligible.

 This program will be open to both domestic and international students looking to gain meaningful work experience in their field of interest.

-Students who are currently not residing in NL and/or Canada will also be eligible to participate in this program via remote setup.
+Students who are currently not residing in NL and/or Canada will be eligible to participate remotely.

 Please note that the micro-placements are unpaid.
 The university will, however, cover the costs of travel, accommodations and meals should the placement be in a rural part of NL.